asfadmin/cloud-tools/test-cnm/README.md

 `product.files` list.

-Management of the `metadata.json` file is done through the `upload` and `update-checksums` commands for convenience.
+Management of the `metadata.json` file is done through the `upload` and `update-metadata` commands for convenience.
 See the `--help` output of each respective command for usage information.

 #### Checksums